risk-first/website/estimating/Kitchen-Cabinet.md

 With any estimate, there are risks in both under- and over- estimating:

- **Too Long**: In estimating too much time,  you might not be given the work or your business might [miss the opportunity in the marketplace](/Scarcity-Risk.md#opportunity-risk).
+ - **Too Long**: In estimating too much time,  you might not be given the work or your business might [miss the opportunity in the marketplace](/Scarcity-Risk.md#opportunity-risk).
 A too cautious risk might doom a potentially successful project before it has even started.

- **Too Short**: If you estimate too little time, you might miss important coordinating dates with your marketing team, or miss the Christmas window, or run out of [runway]().
+ - **Too Short**: If you estimate too little time, you might miss important coordinating dates with your marketing team, or miss the Christmas window, or run out of "runway".

-For the sake of our simulation's simplicity, let's assume that being a day long on the estimate is as bad as being a day short, and that the cost is _linear_ in both directions, and see how this plays out in the following set of charts.
+For the sake of our simulation's simplicity, let's assume that being a day long on the estimate is as bad as being a day short and that the cost is _linear_ in both directions.

+See how this plays out in the following set of charts.

 <div id="lambda2" />